Demond Wilson facts for kids

 Early life and career

 Wilson was born in Valdosta, Georgia, in 1946, and grew up in New York City, where he studied tap dance and ballet.
 He made his Broadway debut at age four and danced at Harlem's Apollo Theater at twelve.
 Wilson was raised as a Catholic and served as an altar boy.
-His grandmother was Pentecostal, and Wilson briefly discerned the Catholic priesthood.
+Although his grandmother, Ada Mitchell, was Pentecostal, Wilson briefly discerned the Catholic priesthood.
 At age thirteen, Wilson's appendix ruptured, almost killing him, but he vowed to serve God as an adult in some ministerial capacity.

 Wilson served in the United States Army from 1966 to 1968 and was in the 4th Infantry Division in Vietnam, where he was wounded.
 Upon returning home as a decorated veteran in the late 1960s, Wilson was featured in several Broadway and off-Broadway stage productions before moving to Hollywood, where he performed guest roles on several television series such as Mission: Impossible and All in the Family and acted in films such as The Organization (1971) and Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues (1972).